What is a Guardianship?

-Natural – By Georgia law, each parent is considered to be the “natural guardian” of their minor child.
-(2) If the parents are divorced and one parent has sole custody of the minor, that parent is also the sole natural guardian.
+By Georgia law, each parent is considered the “natural guardian” of their minor child.
+(2) If the parents are divorced, and one parent has sole custody of the minor, that parent is also the sole natural guardian.

-Testamentary – Every parent may nominate a testamentary guardian or conservator for his/her minor child in his/her Will.
+Every parent may nominate a testamentary guardian or conservator for their minor child in their Will.
 Upon probate of the Will, letters of guardianship/conservatorship will be issued to the individual nominated without notice or hearing by the probate court unless the minor has another living parent (natural guardian) or the individual nominated is unwilling the serve.
 (3)

-Standby – When a health care professional has determined that a parent or guardian is unable to care for a minor because of a physical, mental, or health condition, a “standby” guardian may be designated.
-The appointment of a standby guardian, however, does not relieve a parent of his/duty to provide support for the minor.
-(4) A standby guardianship is generally effective for 120 days unless it is revoked by the designating individual.
-(5)
+When a health care professional has determined that a parent or guardian cannot care for a minor because of a physical, mental, or health condition, a “standby” guardian may be designated.

 A temporary guardianship terminates on the date one of the following occurs: